transdigiware/blockchain/index.md

 - [**{{site.data.keyword.blockchainfull_notm}} Platform for Multicloud**](/docs/blockchain?topic=blockchain-console-icp-about#console-icp-about)
   {{site.data.keyword.blockchainfull_notm}} Platform console deployed on an {{site.data.keyword.cloud_notm}} Private cluster using a Kubernetes Helm chart and APIs for provisioning and managing blockchain components.

+### {{site.data.keyword.blockchainfull_notm}} images
+{: #get-started-ibp-images}

+- Your purchase of {{site.data.keyword.blockchainfull_notm}} Platform v2.1.3 includes an entitlement to images for [peer](/docs/blockchain?topic=blockchain-glossary#glossary-peer), [Certificate Authority](#x2016383){: term}, [ordering service](#x9826021){: term}, and [smart contract](/docs/blockchain?topic=blockchain-glossary#glossary-smart-contracts) containers that are signed by IBM.
+The images are based on the open source Hyperledger Fabric code base and contain a number of enhancements for stability and serviceability.
+The images are bundled with support from IBM.
+The {{site.data.keyword.blockchainfull_notm}}  images do not include the {{site.data.keyword.blockchainfull_notm}} management console or operator.
+This offering is intended for experienced Fabric users with existing Fabric deployments.
+For more information,

 ## Next steps
 {: #get-started-ibp-next-steps}